PyDever/3C/README.md

 ```

 ***New feature!***
-3C can now perform multi-threaded SYN flood DoS attacks.
+`flood` is now multi-threaded.
+Refer to v2.0 update
-Refer to v2.0 update for details on the `flood` comman.
+for details on how to use it.

 ## Installation
 Make sure to have `scapy` fully installed and tested.